How to Register

 Any person interested in enrolling must meet the following entrance requirements to ensure eligibility and course progression.
 (1) Participant must be at least 18 years old at the start of the program.
 (2) Persons less than 18 years of age need the signature of parent or guardian to enroll in course work.
 (3) A valid photo ID.
 Refer to specific programs for individual course/program entrance requirements.
 See “enrollment eligibility” section of individual courses for additional requirements.

 Financial Liability Policy

-Enrollment/Registration at the Workforce Development Office signifies consent to, and acceptance of all policies and procedures governing enrollment/registration, including financial liability.
+Enrollment/Registration at the Office of Workforce Development signifies consent to, and acceptance of all policies and procedures governing enrollment/registration, including financial liability.
 Participants who fail to remit payment when due, agree to pay the University of Hawai’i all reasonable costs for collection, to include collection agency, attorney’s and court fees.
 Participant is responsible for any unpaid balance.

 In case of emergency please notify the Security Office at 611.
 If you are disabled by sickness or injury, you can contact the Campus Health Center by dialing 515 on any office telephone on campus.
 Please call 911 in case of emergency (if calling from on campus, you must first dial ‘9’ then 911).

 Make checks payable to ―Leeward Community College.
 Checks returned due to insufficient funds are subject to a $25 service fee.
 Credit/Debit Cards are accepted (MasterCard, VISA, or Discover only).